artinlesani73-dev/APP-for-NANO/docs/payload-structure.md

 - Replace `data` values with base64 strings **without** the `data:image/png;base64,` prefix.
 - When using `gemini-3-pro-image-preview`, include an `"imageSize": "<width>x<height>"` property under `config.imageConfig`.
-- If no user name is needed, omit `requestOptions` entirely.
+- The `X-User-Name` header always carries the display name the user entered when starting their session.